-4.15 Recovery and resolution planning (RRP)
+4.9 Recovery and resolution planning

 Alcentra forms part of Asset Management, a core business line of BNY Mellon for the purposes of its global Recovery and Resolution Planning.
 BNY Mellon submits its Recovery and Resolution Plans annually to its US regulators.
 Further, as an indirect subsidiary of The Bank of New York Mellon Corporation, Alcentra is included within BNY Mellon's Single Point of Entry Resolution Strategy.
-For more information, please refer to the public section of BNY Mellon's 2017 Resolution Plan, available on the FDIC website.
+For more information, please refer to the public section of BNY Mellon's 2019 Resolution Plan, available on the FDIC website.

-5 Credit risk
+5 Article 442 CRR - Credit risk adjustments

-The following risk metrics present Alcentra's risk components as at 31 December 2017.
+The following risk metrics present Alcentra's risk components as at 31 December 2018.

-Total net credit exposure amount
+Standardised net credit exposure amount